HDLahlou/robotics_final_project/README.md

 A* search is implemented in [`scripts/a_star.py`](scripts/a_star.py).

-(Note: we describe the grid squares as "cells" in this document, but they may be referred to as "nodes" in code comments; these terms can be used interchangeably.)
+(Note: we describe the grid squares as "cells" in this document, but they may be referred to as "nodes" in the code; these terms can be used interchangeably.)

-#### Cells
+#### Initialization

 <img src="media/maze_cells.jpg" alt="occupancy grid" width="400"/>

 We initialize every grid square of the map as a `Cell()`, which has the following attributes.
+This information is stored in `cell_details` and is updated as the A* search is performed.

 - `i`: row index